Locations

 Table: Sample Cost Savings from License Optimization by Category

-Illustrative examples: Actual savings will vary by organization, but these scenarios show how targeted optimizations translate into tangible cost reductions.
+Illustrative examples: Actual savings will vary by organization; however, these scenarios demonstrate how targeted optimizations result in tangible cost reductions.
 Each dollar not spent on unnecessary licensing is freed for other IT investments (or bottom-line savings).

 Negotiation and Contract Term Strategies

-This section outlines how to approach the negotiation phase: when to engage, what to negotiate, and how to create leverage.
+This section outlines the approach to the negotiation phase, including when to engage, what to negotiate, and how to create leverage.

 Action: Engage Early and Control the Timeline: